jrddp/vscode-tagsurfer/README.md

 - When the cursor is on some kind of bracket, it will jump to the matching bracket.
 - When the cursor is inside a tag, it will jump to the matching closing tag.

+**Additional notes:**
+- If there is no bracket or tag under the cursor, it will use the bracket at the end of the line.
+This allows, for example, jumping to the end of a function while hovering over its name.
+- If you have a full line selected, it will also jump as if you were hovering over the end of the line.
+This allows you to very easily select entire functions.

 ### Why use TagSurfer?

 There are plenty of extensions that provide tag surrounding functionality, such as Surround with Tag, htmltagwrap, or Wrap It.
 I made this extension because I could not find one that didn't have one of these problems: